Steve Tumlin

-Raymond Stevens "Thunder" Tumlin Jr. (born April 17, 1947) is an American politician.
-He was a member of the Georgia House of Representatives representing District 38, which encompasses parts of Cobb County.
-He became mayor of Marietta, GA in 2010 and was reelected in 2013.
+Raymond Stevens "Thunder" Tumlin Jr. (born April 17, 1947) is an American politician and former member of the Georgia House of Representatives representing District 38, which encompasses parts of Cobb County.
+He became mayor of Marietta, Georgia in 2010 and was reelected in 2013.
 Tumlin has served as Chairman of the Board of the Marietta Board of Education.
 He serves as Chairman of the Marietta Board of Lights and Water and was elected to the Board Of Directors of the Municipal Electric Association of Georgia (MEAG) in 2013.
 Tumlin is a member of the Republican Party.

 Tumlin is a Certified Public Accountant and an attorney, earning his undergraduate degree from the University of Georgia, an MBA from the University of Denver, and his JD from Georgia State University's College of Law.
 Tumlin practices law as a tax attorney in Marietta.

+In April 2022, he vetoed a resolution to make Juneteenth a paid holiday for city employees.

+In July 2023, he was succeeded as a member of the Cobb & Douglas County Board of Health by Mayor of Mableton Michael Owens.